sjsu-devops/top-todo-list/README.md

-5. To run dockerized app (See https://dev.to/karanpratapsingh/dockerize-your-react-app-4j2e for reference) `docker-compose -f docker-compose.dev.yml up -d` Web app can be accessed at http://localhost:8080
+5. To run dockerized app (See https://dev.to/karanpratapsingh/dockerize-your-react-app-4j2e for reference) `docker-compose -f docker-compose.dev.yml up -d` Web app can be accessed at http://localhost:9001 **Note** Containerized firebase app is having problem connecting via web socket.
+So don't try this

-6. To stop dockerized app
+7. To stop dockerized app
    `docker-compose -f docker-compose.dev.yml stop`

 ### Deployed on GitHub Pages